CACI’s Maritime C-UAS Solutions – Outsmarting A Growing Threat

 At CACI, our experts have been analyzing the spectrum of unmanned threats to maritime assets at sea and in port.
 By leveraging our large and growing signal and threat library, we have developed and deployed more than 700 CACI systems and sensors around the world over the past two decades, investing in and maturing our adaptable SkyTracker Technology Suite of C-UAS systems.
 This portfolio can be rapidly shaped to operational needs thanks to our Modular Open Systems Approach (MOSA).
 Our systems can detect, identify, locate, disrupt, degrade, deny, capture, or tip and cue most UAS platforms today – and we continue to add enhancements to target emerging threats.

-• The Mono-Backpackable Electronic Attack Module (M-BEAM) is the latest iteration of our modular, low size, weight, and power advanced electronic attack system capable of defeating complex sUAS.
+- The Backpackable Electronic Attack Module (BEAM) 3.0 is the latest iteration of our modular, low size, weight, and power advanced electronic attack system capable of defeating complex sUAS.
 This advanced mounted, dismounted, or modular technology is the smallest, longest-range electronic attack system on the market.
-M-BEAM features an intuitive graphic user interface that surveys the environment to enable units to counter digital or analog signals and can operate autonomously to deliver distributed attacks against adversary threats for a rapid, responsive force protection capability.
+BEAM 3.0 features an intuitive graphic user interface that surveys the environment to enable units to counter digital or analog signals and can operate autonomously to deliver distributed attacks against adversary threats for a rapid, responsive force protection capability.

-• The CORIAN-FS (fixed site) provides fixed facility protection against unmanned threats in locations such as ports, forward locations, and other vital infrastructures.
-CORIAN-FS uses precise neutralization techniques to ensure little to no collateral damage to the surrounding radio frequency spectrum and existing communications.
+- CORIAN provides fixed facility protection against unmanned threats in locations such as ports, forward locations, and other vital infrastructures.
+CORIAN uses precise neutralization techniques to ensure little to no collateral damage to the surrounding radio frequency spectrum and existing communications.

 These technologies deliver layered defenses against any UAS threats from sea to shore.
-In a port scenario, CORIAN can initiate detect, identify, and track operations on a single UAS while working inoperably with BEAM units to determine the UAS’s direction and identity.
-At sea, BEAM and Falcon can collaborate to perform detect, identify, and track operations against an sUAS threat, with the BEAM operator engaging in link-jamming mitigation or creating a safe landing zone for the drone.
+In a port scenario, CORIAN can initiate detect, identify, and track operations on a single UAS while operating with BEAM 3.0 units to determine the UAS’s direction and identity.
+At sea, BEAM 3.0 can collaborate to perform detect, identify, and track operations against an sUAS threat, with its operator able to engage in link-jamming mitigation or creating a safe landing zone for the drone.

 With effective interoperability between ship and shore units and seamless command and control integration, decision making in C-UxS scenarios targeting air or surface threats is streamlined – giving operators greater control and range of response.